openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly

-The class  *Promise<T>* represents the values that the launch expressions return.
+The class  *Promise<T>* represents the values returned by launch expressions.
 The definition of type *Promise<T>* belongs the '*package std.core*' of the standard library (see :ref:`Standard Library`).

 Methods:

--  *then* takes two arguments (the first is the callback used where the promise is fulfilled, and the second where it is rejected) and returns *Promise<U>*.
+-  *then* takes two arguments (the first argument is the callback used if the promise is fulfilled, and the second if it is rejected), and returns *Promise<U>*.

 .. index::